 - Butterfly shrimp by slicing shrimp down their backs ¾ of the way.
 Shrimp halves should stay intact.

-- Toss with 1 tbsp (15 ml) olive oil, salt and pepper to taste.
+- Toss with 1 tablespoon (15 ml) olive oil, salt and pepper to taste.
 Roast in the oven for 5 mins each side, or until pink and opaque.
 Allow to cool.
 Remove tails.
 And roughly chop shrimp into bite-sized pieces.

 - In a large bowl combine mayonnaise, zest and juice, celery, shallots, dill, salt and pepper.
-Reserve 3 tbsp (45 ml) in a small bowl, and then toss the rest with the shrimp.
+Reserve 3 tablespoon (45 ml) in a small bowl, and then toss the rest with the shrimp.
 Cover and keep refrigerated until ready to serve.

 - Moments before serving, brush outsides of split top buns with butter, grill each side until golden brown.